WorksOnArm/OpenStackWorksOnArm/README.md

 ## Validation
-OpenStack Verification via Horizon

-### TODO

-### CLI Validation

-These following commands are run on the Controller node and verify that the system is setup as expected.
+The deploy can be verified via the OpenStack CLI and/or via the OpenStack GUI (Horizon).
+The CLI commands can be run on the Contoller node (via SSH).
+The GUI commands are run on a web browser using the URL and credentials output by Terraform.

+When running the CLI, the OpenStack credentials need to be setup by reading in the openrc file.

 * Setup the OpenStack credentials
 ```bash